Shifting the Market

 Companies all along the supply chain from farm to table are demonstrating leadership on pollinator health by phasing out pollinator-toxic pesticides in their supply chains and supporting farmers to adopt the ecological farming methods that underpin integrated pest management and regenerative agriculture.
 Leading companies are also helping to build the organic value chain.
 They are supporting farmers during the three-year transition from conventional to organic farming, establishing more secure contracts between buyers and sellers, helping purchase and secure access to land and building needed supply chain infrastructure.
 Read more.

-Grocery stores will feel the sting of pollinator loss
+Grocery RETAILERS will feel the sting of pollinator loss

 Bees and other pollinators are a cornerstone to a dependable food supply.
-They contribute approximately $29 billion to the U.S. economy and up to $577 billion to the global economy annually.
+They contribute approximately $34 billion to the U.S. economy and up to $577 billion to the global economy annually.
 Honeybees alone contribute an estimated $20 billion to the U.S. economy, and $217 billion to the global economy.
+For more on the economic risks of pesticides and pollinator loss, click here.

 Without pollinators, grocery stores would run short of a wide assortment of fruits and vegetables, nuts, beans and delicious favorites like chocolate and coffee.
 And because bees pollinate alfalfa and other crops eaten by cows, even the dairy and meat shelves would look bare.